mnlipp/kubernetes-experience/999_misc/010_bootloader/README.md

 Grub2 boots almost everything, but it
-[fails to generate](https://savannah.gnu.org/bugs/?63796) a configuration if ypi use LVM2 and the root file system is a RAID1 LV with SSD caching on top.
+[fails to generate](https://savannah.gnu.org/bugs/?63796) a configuration if you use LVM2 and the root file system is a RAID1 LV with SSD caching on top.

 A modern alternative is